 How the British and American Styles of Meeting Management Differ

-The video below is a reenactment of a very structured, well-oiled meeting.
+The video below is a reenactment of a very structured meeting that will impress your US or North American client.
 The participants in the meeting seem to be British and not American.
-I'd say the only meeting mannerism that would differ here is the fact that Americans don't mind making more small talk in the beginning of the meeting.
+I’d say the only meeting mannerism that would differ here is the fact that Americans don’t mind making more small talk in the beginning of the meeting.
 Americans may ask about the weather, your weekend, how your day is going, or the traffic as examples of some acceptable small talk topics.
 In the video below, the meeting participants do not make this kind of small talk, they jump right into the meeting at hand.
 I hear this is a very British approach- getting directly to the business, skipping small talk.

 Take a look at the video below to extract the following key elements: